 The FCC’s repeal of net neutrality officially kicked in on June 11th.
-Going forward, Internet providers like Comcast will legally be allowed to censor websites, block apps and services, and charge us extra fees to access online content.
-The Internet as we know it won’t suddenly end.
-But with each second that passes until net neutrality is restored, it will be slowly dying.
+The Internet as we know it won’t end overnight.
+But with each second that passes until net neutrality is restored, it will be slowly dying as Internet providers like AT&T, Verizon and Comcast raise prices, prioritize data, and eliminate competition.

 People are angry.
 And rightly so.
 We need to channel that anger productively and flood House lawmakers with calls and emails demanding that they use the Congressional Review Act (CRA) to overrule the FCC.

-Users who take action will be able to send a letter to Congress from within the widget by entering their contact info.
+This widget will allow your site's users to send a letter to Congress by entering their contact info.
 Users who close the widget won’t see it again for 24 hours.
 Try it out for yourself by clicking the button below:

 It’s easy to use.
 Simply add the line of code below to your website’s header.
 And don’t forget to visit our GitHub page to learn how to customize the widget for your site.

-In the House, we’ll need 218 lawmakers to sign on to a “discharge petition” in order to force a vote past leadership to the floor.
+In the House, we’ll need a simple majority of sign on to a "discharge petition” in order to force a vote past leadership to the floor.
 That means we’ll need to convince all the Democrats and about 25 Republicans to support the CRA.
-The clock is ticking — if the CRA resolution doesn’t get a vote this year, it dies when the new Congress comes into session.
-We've done it before.
+The clock is ticking — if the CRA resolution doesn’t get a vote this year, it dies when the new Congress comes into session in January 2019.

 When millions of people call and email their representatives, Congress listens.
 That’s why we developed a widget that website owners can place on their site, giving their site’s users the opportunity to contact Congress.
 And we’ve created art assets that will allow individuals to spread the word on powerful social media platforms.

 It’s important for lawmakers to see the people who support net neutrality.
-We’ll help schedule in-person events, protests, meetings, and canvassing to mobilize constituencies (like veterans) that move republicans.
+We’ll help schedule in-person events, protests, meetings, and canvassing to mobilize constituencies ( like veterans ) that lawmakers listen to.

 In Washington, money talks.
 So lawmakers listen to the small business owners in their districts because those business owners are vital to the local economy.
 We need to reach out to small business owners to ask them to sign our petition in support of net neutrality, then we hand-deliver this petition to our politicians.